 Probes 19 and 22 were placed along the sidewalks leading to the residential lobby entrances to Lot 1's Tower A and Tower B, respectively fronting Eglinton Avenue East and the Private Driveway.
-With inclusion of the proposed Development, point 19 realised similar annual comfort ratings, suitable for standing in the existing and proposed settings.
-Point 22 realised an increase in windiness that was sufficient to change its annual rating from standing to walking.
-During the summer and fall the point is near the transition to standing and as such, with consideration of the buildings' fine design aliments and landscaping that was too fine to incorporate into the model, will be suitable for standing most of the time, and appropriate to the area's intended purpose.
+With inclusion of the proposed Development point 19 realised improved annual comfort conditions that were sufficient to change the ratings from suitable for standing in the existing to sitting in the proposed.
+Point 22 realised a decrease in windiness as well, however, this was insufficient to change its annual rating from standing.
+During the winter and fall the points are suitable for sitting and standing respectively, and as such, will be appropriate to the area's intended purpose.

-Probes 28 and 29, placed adjacent to the residential lobby entrances of Lot 2's Tower D, were rated as annually suitable for walking and standing, respectively, in the existing setting.
-With inclusion of the proposed Development, wind is deflected over, and/or around the building podium resulting in the entrances being in the building's aerodynamic shade regions, for most wind directions and as such will realise improved comfort conditions, suitable for standing through the seasons, with exception; location 28 was predicted suitable for sitting through spring, summer and fall.
+Probes 28 and 29, placed adjacent to the residential lobby entrances of Lot 2's Tower D, were rated as annually suitable for standing in the existing setting.
+With inclusion of the proposed Development, wind is deflected over, and/or around the building podium resulting in the entrances being in the building's aerodynamic shade regions, for most wind directions and as such will realise improved comfort conditions, suitable for sitting and standing respectively, through the seasons, with exception; location 29 was predicted suitable for sitting during the summer.

-Probes 33 and 36 were similarly placed proximate to the residential lobby entrances to Lot 3's Tower E and Tower F. In the existing setting, probe location 33 was sheltered by a farm building, and as a result, was rated as suitable for standing throughout the seasons with the exception of summer when it was rated as suitable for sitting.
-Probe location 36 was more exposed, and realised windier conditions in the existing setting.
-As such it was rated as suitable for walking through winter and spring and standing through the summer and fall seasons.
-With the inclusion of the proposed Development, point 33 was unchanged, suitable for standing, while point 36 realised an improvement to wind conditions that was sufficient to change comfort ratings at the entrance to standing, or better, throughout the seasons.
+Probes 33 and 36 were similarly placed proximate to the residential lobby entrances to Lot 3's Tower E. In the existing setting the probe locations were rated as suitable for standing annually.
+With inclusion of the proposed Development, both points realised an improvement to wind conditions that was sufficient to change comfort ratings at the entrances to sitting annually and through the seasons.

-Probes 39 and 43, placed at the principal entrances to Lot 4's Tower G, were annually rated as suitable for walking and standing, respectively, in the existing setting.
-With inclusion of the proposed Development, portions of the wind climate that formerly flowed over the open area were obstructed, causing point 43 to improve comfort ratings to sitting throughout the seasons.
-Conversely, point 39 is exposed to winds deflected to flow along the extension of Thornwood Drive, and the Private Driveway, resulting in wind conditions that will be uncomfortable on occasion during the winter months.
-With consideration of the Development's and neighbouring buildings' fine design features, and landscaping, and incorporation of entrance vestibules, the entrance will be comfortable and suitable to the intended purpose, most of the time.
+Probes 39 and 40, placed at the principal entrances to Lot 4's 30 storey tower which are situated in the 3 storey high breezeway between the tower and 12 storey wing to the north.
+These were annually rated as suitable for standing in the existing setting.
+With inclusion of the proposed Development, portions of the wind climate that formerly flowed over the open area were obstructed, causing the point to improve comfort ratings with winds from specific directions, however, northerly through easterly, and to a lesser degree, southerly winds will be deflected to flow through the breezeway resulting in a net increase in windiness.
+As a result the entrances will realise wind conditions that are suitable for standing annually and throughout the seasons.
+On the occasion of high ambient northeasterly winds windy conditions will be realised in the breezeway, however, as indicated in Figure 5's wind roses, winds seldom come from this direction.

+With consideration of the Development's and neighbouring buildings' fine design features, and landscaping, and incorporation of entrance vestibules, the entrances will be comfortable and suitable to the intended purpose.

 Wind conditions comfortable for standing are preferable at building entrances, while conditions suitable for walking are suitable for sidewalks.
-Conditions at the proposed main residential entrances and related walkways are considered comfortable, with the above noted exception, and suitable to the intended purpose.
+Conditions at the proposed main residential entrances and related walkways are considered comfortable and suitable to the intended purpose.
 Consideration of existing and proposed surface roughness features too fine to incorporate into the massing model will further improve the comfort ratings.
-It is recommended that the main entrances to the Towers be recessed into the façade of the buildings such that winds deflected to flow along the sidewalks adjacent to the buildings will not act upon the door leafs.